tnek/dasleeve/README.md

 ### Future Electrical Improvements:

-**Use a smaller microcontroller & smaller battery: **Arduino Nanos or Minis are drastically smaller, making it a less cumbersome sleeve.
+**Use a smaller microcontroller & smaller battery.** Arduino Nanos or Minis are drastically smaller, making it a less cumbersome sleeve.
 Or, we could print our own PCB with an atmega chip to go even smaller.

 **Use an HID class bluetooth module**: This eliminates a lot of future low level programming, since the device would be able to directly register as a mouse device by the OS.

-**Alternatively, use a gyroscope for dead reckoning**.
-Basically, do what we originally wanted to do.
+**Alternatively, use a gyroscope for dead reckoning** Basically, do what we originally wanted to do.